agyemanjp/ci-checks-action/README.md

-# Customizable CI Checks With Annotations
+# Create Github checks from CI script output files

 ## Description

-Create Github checks (with annotations) from custom ci scripts output (JSON) files.
+Create Github checks (with annotations for pull request diffs) from custom ci scripts output (JSON) files.
 The annotations include a summary of errors and warnings, including links to the line numbers of the violations.
 Work on both pull requests (only on changed files) and pushes.

 ## Rationale